pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 "Please provide the URL where your IdP outputs its metadata.
 For most IdPs, this URL is static and the same for all SPs.
-If you are a member of the DFN-AAI, you can find the meta-data for the [Test-, Basic- and Advanced-Federation](https://doku.tid.dfn.de/en:metadata) on their website.
+If you are a member of the DFN-AAI, you can find the metadata for the [Test-, Basic- and Advanced-Federation](https://doku.tid.dfn.de/en:metadata) on their website.
-Please do talk with your local IdP operator though, as you might not even need to go through the DFN-AAI and might just use your institutions local IdP which will also host their metadata on a different URL.
+Please do talk with your local IdP operator though, as you might not even need to go through the DFN-AAI and might just use your institution's local IdP which will also host their metadata on a different URL.

     The URL needs to be publicly accessible, as saving the settings form will fail if the IdP metadata cannot be retrieved. pretix will also automatically refresh the IdP metadata on a regular basis.

 `SP Entity Id`

-"By default, we recommend that you use the system-proposed metadata-URL as the Entity Id of your SP.
+"By default, we recommend that you use the system-proposed metadata URL as the Entity Id of your SP.
 However, if so desired or required by your IdP, you can also set any other, arbitrary URL as the SP Entity Id.

 `SP Name / SP Decription`